 Gmail Tip #1: Easy way to unsubscribe

 If you open your Gmail inbox one day and realize that there are more newsletters and promo emails than actual relevant stuff, you might need to unsubscribe from a few spam mailings.
-However, if you don’t have enough time and patience to fish them out one by one, know that there is a better way!
+However, if you don’t have enough time and your task planner is full of other tasks, to fish them out one by one, know that there is a better way!

 Go to your mailbox, type the word “unsubscribe” in the Gmail search bar, and you will see a list of all emails that contain the unsubscribe link.